intersystems-community/irisdemo-demo-htap/README.md

 # HTAP Demo

+**DISCLAIMER: Running this demo on Docker, with reduced resources, on a single PC may lead to poor performance.
+I get about 60K inserts per second on my PC.
+But MySQL and Aurora can't do better then that running on bigger machines and with the best tunning!
+So, as long as you give people contest, running this on Dockers is fine.
+We are working on a version of this demo that can be run stand alone (without dockers) and also on the cloud.
+Stay tunned.**

 This demo shows how IRIS can ingest thousands or millions of records per second while allowing for queries on the same cluster.
 Works on a single IRIS instance or on an IRIS cluster on the cloud (using ICM - still working on this).

 The picture bellow shows the architecture of the HTAP Demo: